In case of emergency, please call triple zero (000)

 Contact your local health district or visit their website to learn about the available services.

-Financial support for travel and accommodation might be available through Enable NSW (IPTAAS).
+Financial support for travel and accommodation might be available through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS)

 Discuss your privacy concerns with the doctor or access services in a different town, online, or over the phone.